 Always make sure you check your CSS files for errors.
 Personally I use CSS Lint And how you can improve them so your website stays compatible with all browsers with CSS Lint.
 Use this in combination with your web development tools in your browser Chrome/Firefox/Edge by hitter

 F12 on your keyboard.
 This is to make sure all your viewers get to see your website the way you intended.
 CSSLint also helps you code better.

 4. Check your website speed.

-Make sure you check your site on your smartphone, different browsers, Firefox, Chrome, Edge, Landscape and portrait.
+Make sure you check your site on your smartphone, different browsers, Firefox, Chrome, Edge, Landscape, and portrait.
 It might look good in Chrome but Firefox still has a big market share.
-Edge is moving towards Chromium engine now.
+Edge is moving towards the Chromium engine now.
 But it doesn’t hurt to check it.

 5. Check your SEO